daattali/oldschool-github-extension/README.md

 [![](https://github.com/daattali/oldschool-github-extension/blob/master/img/doc/screenshot-selected-after.PNG)](https://github.com/daattali/oldschool-github-extension/blob/master/img/doc/screenshot-selected-after.PNG)

+## Disclaimer

+This was written in just a couple hours and does not deal with some of the biggest UI changes like the layout of the sidebar vs the main content.
+Because GitHub uses AJAX to load many of its pages (like when navigating from the Code page to Pull Requests), I had to make everything use CSS and no JavaScript.

 ## My other extensions

 [GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension) - Chrome extension that allows you to easily navigate through the changes in a file that has been edited on GitHub.